uchicago-cs/cmsc23320/website/projects/project3_rubric.rst

 (i.e., the score on the automated tests).
 Since Project 3 is due by the end of the quarter, there is not enough to do a full resubmission-regrading cycle.

+**NOTE**: To make a resubmission, you must make a "good-faith" submission by the project deadline.
+A good-faith submission is any submission where it is clear you have put it a substantial amount of effort to complete the project.
+Please note that we will consider any submission that scores an N in completeness to meet the bar for a good-faith submission.

+This means that, if you want to make a resubmission, you cannot skip the initial submission, or submit an effectively empty submission.
+The reason for this is that such a submission could score an S in Code Quality purely because most of the rubric items are moot (because there is little/no code to grade).
+Your resubmission could then score an S in Completeness, but then have major Code Quality issues.

+In practical terms, this means the following:

+- If you are scoring an N on the tests in your initial submission, you have nothing to worry about.
+You can make a resubmission to raise your test score to an S.to
+- If you skip the initial submission, or score a U in the tests, we reserve the right to regrade your code for Code Quality in the resubmission.

 Completeness
 ------------